turingschool/mod-0-curriculum/session3/index.md

 <div class="try-it">
   <h3>Try It: Files and Directories</h3>
-  <p>In your notebook, draw a diagram that includes at least three directories and at least four files.
-Write out the paths for all four files.
-Be ready to share and explain!</p>
+  <p>In your notebook, draw a diagram that includes at least three directories (organized in any fashion) and at least four files.
+Write out the paths for all four files.</p>
+  <p>Next, we'll split into breakout rooms to share our diagrams and file paths.</p>
 </div>

 <hr>